 Serving the common good by assuring and advancing the quality of higher learning.

-Later this year, through an agreement between the Higher Learning Commission and CASI (Commission on Accreditation and School Improvement), the North Central Association will be dissolved.
-The dissolution of the North Central Association and the liquidation of its assets will have no effect on the accreditation of any institution.
-There will be no change in the standards or process for accreditation of institutions by the Higher Learning Commission and there will be no effect on the Higher Learning Commission's federal recognition as a Title-IV gatekeeper.
+Through an agreement between the Higher Learning Commission (HLC) and CASI (the Commission on Accreditation and School Improvement), the North Central Association has been dissolved.
+The dissolution of the North Central Association and the liquidation of its assets, announced in July 2014, had no effect on the accreditation of any institution.
+There was no change in the standards or process for accreditation of institutions by HLC and there was no effect on HLC’s federal recognition as a Title IV gatekeeper.